5ony/OBSWebSocketAHK/README.md

 Take care.

 Simply put:
-- script Request 🡺 OBS ...
-OBS Response 🡺 script
+- script Request 🡺 OBS receives message, OBS does what you've requested for, OBS Response 🡺 script
+	- example: disable a scene 🡺 OSB hides the scene 🡺 responds with OK to script
 - OBS Event 🡺 script
+	- example: you click on the eye icon in OBS to disable a scene 🡺 OSB hides the scene 🡺 OBS event fired 🡺 if script is listening, receives the fired event

 ### 🔄 Requests to OBS

 Requests towards OBS Studio usually have a response as well.
-Responses need a separate class method with the name of the request + 'Response'.
+Responses need a separate class method (function) with the name of the request + 'Response'.

 For example, checking OBS version: